Nature Trails – 3 Reasons to Build Them in your Own Backyard

-Making your wild homestead welcoming for family and friends will make it much easier to build a natural life.
+Making your property welcoming for family, friends, and community will make it much easier to share your abundance with others.
 Without trails, it could be stressful having visitors who don’t know their plants.

 I know for myself, I’m much less worried about a visitor stepping on some newly-planted vegetation when I have well-defined nature trails.
 Plus, I would rather be able to tell people they can go and explore than worry about them stepping in the wrong area.

 Nature trails are a great addition to any property, and a beautiful way to help people enjoy the living world around you.

 So are you ready to build some nature trails?
 A great way to get started is to pick an area that you have been wanting to plant up and then define some trails.

 Make the trails curved rather than straight, and make sure to add some nooks, side trails, and sitting areas.